sfrwmaker/F1-T12-858D/README.md

 Jan 2020.
 Some updates of the second release
   - Minor changes in the controller schematics
   - Buzzer is always on issue fixed

+Feb 11 2020.
+Error on Op-amp label on schematics fixed.
+LM328 - > LM 358